50ButtonsEach/hax-with-flic-osx/README.md

 1. Press “Configure scripts..”.
 2. Add search paths to the scripts you want to launch.

 Please note that some actions (like window resizing) requires that you add “HackWithFlic” to the accessibility list under the privacy settings of your mac.
 You can turn off the audio notifications by unchecking the "Play audio" option.
-If you are using the button for tasks that require very low latency then you can lower the latency by checking the "Low latency mode" option, but remember that this will decrease the battery life of your flic significantly.
+If you are using the button for tasks that require very low latency then you can lower the latency by checking the "Low latency mode" option, but remember that this will decrease the battery life of your Flic significantly.
 The low latency mode reduces the latency down to 45ms from the normal 280ms.
-Notice however that these are worst case times and that the expected time is about half of that.
+Notice, however, that these are worst case times and that the expected time is about half of that.
 The button down event always arrives before any other event, so it can be used for time critical applications.

 **Scripts**